 - “The material ‘plays well with others.’
 Designers can combine many materials and change the face.
 We have combined with stainless steel or coated metal, as featured in the tea kettle.
 You can have a highly polished surface, dull, matted or tinted, even a watercolor look.”

-“It’s a growing social trend to buy fewer, better products,” says Pelly.
+“It’s a growing social trend to buy fewer, better products,” explained Pelly.
 “The quality that people want also represents a nod back to our lack of sustainable thinking with so many throwaway products created in the past.
 These designs are intended to last longer so we wanted a higher level of aesthetics and functionality.”
 In pursuing that mission through the Tritan™ design initiative, The Design Academy adds a new dimension to the traditional housewares space.